kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     /*
      */

-    // TODO: Can we use C++17 range-base for __end by simply having end() be nullptr. template<class Key, class Value> bool tree234<Key, Value>::iterator::operator==(const iterator& lhs) const {
+    template<class Key, class Value> bool tree234<Key, Value>::iterator::operator==(const iterator& lhs) const {
-     if (&lhs.tree == &tree) {
-       /*
+       //
-         The first if-test, checks for "at end".
+       // The first if-test, checks for "at end".
-         If current is nullptr, that signals the iterator is "one past the end.".
-If current is not nullptr, then current will equal cached_cursor.fist. current is either nullptr or cursor. cached_cursor never becomes nullptr.
+       // If current is nullptr, that signals the iterator is "one past the end.".
+If current is not nullptr, then current will equal cached_cursor.fist. current is either nullptr or cursor. cached_cursor never
+       // becomes nullptr.
-         In the else-if block block, we must check 'current == lhs.current' and not 'cursor == lhs.cursor' because 'cursor' never signals the end of the range, it never becomes nullptr, but the iterator returned by tree234::end()'s iterator always sets current to nullptr (to signal "one past the end"). current to nullptr.
+       // In the else-if block block, we must check 'current == lhs.current' and not 'cursor == lhs.cursor' because 'cursor' never signals the end of the range, it never becomes nullptr,
-       */
+       // but the iterator returned by tree234::end()'s iterator always sets current to nullptr (to signal "one past the end").
+       // current to nullptr.
+       //

        if (current == nullptr && lhs.current == nullptr) return true;
        else if (current == lhs.current && key_index == lhs.key_index) {
            return true;
-       }
-     }
-     return false;
+       } else return false;
     }

     /*